SweetmanTech/myco-rewards-indexer/README.md

      ```
      pm2 list
      ```
-   - You should see `myco-token-indexer` in the list of processes.
+   - You should see `myco-rewards-indexer` in the list of processes.

 With these steps, your project should be automatically deployed to your DigitalOcean Droplet whenever you push changes to your GitHub repository.